 During yesterday’s pre-British Grand Prix test at Silverstone, Giancarlo Fisichella suffered a fairly sizable impact at the Becketts Complex in his Force India.
 While testing out some modifications to the car, it would seem as though the Italian was caught by a strong gust of wind that unstabilised the car and led to an impact with the barrier.
 Fisichella was taken to hospital for checks, and although the previous grand prix winner said he was fine, the medics paid particular attention to his wrists: Giancarlo did not take his hands off the steering wheel.

-The reason for this somewhat dismissive attitude towards car control is down to preserving the hands, fingers and wrists.
+According to some Tampa personal injury lawyers, the reason for this somewhat dismissive attitude towards car control is down to preserving the hands, fingers and wrists, which you can check it out here.
 When a driver turns the steering wheel of an F1 car, the front two wheels turn accordingly.
 However, if you were able to jack the car up and turn the wheels, guess what happens to the steering wheel?
 Yep, it will spin around.
 Under normal circumstances, there is little reason to want to do this, but when a car ploughs into a barrier, normal circumstances are thrown out of the window.

 The impact of the front wheels into a barrier can violently snap the steering wheel around.
 If a drivers thumb is looped over the grip and his hands generally near the wheel, bones can very easily be broken, from fingers and thumbs to wrists.
 When Heikki Kovalainen went off during the Spanish Grand Prix earlier in the season, the video clearly shows the Finn releasing his grip moments before impact.
 And just as well to be fair, as after being checked out overnight in hospital, the McLaren driver walked away with no broken bones and just a minor concussion.